disuye/E30-M3-320is/README.md

 `./index.html` = only lists BMW's index pages; click links to open JPGs in a new window; or click section titles to view `/SECTION/index.html`

-`./SECTION/index.html` = list of scanned JPGs relevant to indivudal setions ('Engine', 'Brakes' etc. etc.); click links to open JPGs in a new window
+`./SECTION/index.html` = list of scanned JPGs relevant to indivudal sections ('Engine', 'Brakes' etc. etc.); click links to open JPGs in a new window

 `./index-all.hmtl` = list of all scanned JPGs together on one page